 How long will my case take if it goes through the litigation process?

-Each case is certainly different.
-The length of the litigation procedure depends on the complexity of the legal issues and facts.
-The volume of cases being handled by the court also affects the process.
+Each case is certainly different because the length of the litigation procedure depends on the complexity of the legal issues and facts.
+Furthermore, the volume of cases being handled by the court also affects the process.
 Some lawsuits are quickly resolved, while others may take several years to conclude.